oldwall01/Inventory-checker/README.md

 One time check one sku with multiple zip codes is supported

-Results is sorted and contains no duplicates
+Results are sorted and contain no duplicates